 Do you really need that gym membership that you only use once a week, or can you do a workout from home with fitness DVDs that you can check out for free from the library?

 There are a TON of ways to save money, even it it’s only a few dollars a week.
-Need some ideas for how to save money?
-Check out these posts:

 If you purge some of the unnecessary purchases from your spending, the savings will add up.
 And you’ll be one step closer to Personal Finances perfection!

 Once you know your net gain or loss (Hopefully gain!) for the month, record that amount somewhere on the month page of your weekly planner.
-(Check out the graphic above to see where I record my amounts.)
+(Check out the graphic below to see where I record my amounts.)

 That way, you can easily go back and reference how you did for the month.